-The National Humanities Center has welcomed thirty-four Frederick Burkhardt Fellows for residencies since 2000.
+The National Humanities Center has welcomed thirty-six Frederick Burkhardt Fellows for residencies since 2000.
 Administered by the American Council of Learned Societies (ACLS), Frederick Burkhardt Residential Fellowships for Recently Tenured Scholars enable emerging scholars to pursue their research and writing at one of thirteen participating institutes or libraries.

 For information on the Frederick Burkhardt program and for instructions on how to apply, visit the ACLS website.

 Scholars eligible for a Burkhardt may also apply directly to the National Humanities Center for a regular fellowship.